Accolades for Larry’s 101 WAYS book:

 The 96 other ways to improve your show and your career are spelled out in greater detail in my newest book – The Singer/Songwriter Boot Camp Rule Book: 101 Ways to Improve Your Chances of Success – available at Amazon in digital and book form at http://amzn.to/2o4osB8.

 Larry Butler is a 40-year veteran of the music business.
 He currently consults as a live performance music coach based in Los Angeles.
 This post (and many others) can be found at his occasional blog – http://www.itallstartswiththemusic.com.
 He also runs insightful quotes from famous rock and pop stars daily on his Twitter feed – @larryfromohio.
 He can be reached through his website – http://www.diditmusic.com

 101 WAYS book featured in POLLSTAR PRO ONLINE NEWS and POLLSTAR MAGAZINE

-On Monday, May 8, 2017, POLLSTAR PRO ONLINE NEWS and POLLSTAR MAGAZINE (the touring and live production industry standard) featured a lengthy interview with Larry about THE SINGER/SONGWRITER BOOT CAMP RULE BOOK: 101 WAYS TO IMPROVE YOUR CHANCES OF SUCCESS.
+In May 2017, POLLSTAR PRO ONLINE NEWS and POLLSTAR MAGAZINE (the touring and live production industry standard) featured a lengthy interview with me about THE SINGER/SONGWRITER RULE BOOK: 101 WAYS TO HELP YOU IMPROVE YOUR CHANCES OF SUCCESS.
 Here’s a screen shot and the interview reprinted in its entirety: